 When you’re a company in its early days, sharing equity is difficult.
-Moving equity from your company to another requires a lot of time to hash out an agreement everyone can live with and it requires lawyers to work out the actual contracts.
-The whole process can cost upwards of $50-$100K, which is a lot of money for a company still looking for its first round of seed money.
+Moving equity from your company to another requires a lot of time to hash out an agreement everyone can live with.
+It requires lawyers to work out the actual contracts.
+The whole process can cost upwards of $50-$100K.
+That is a lot of money for a company still looking for its first round of seed money.

 Rather than dealing with the hassle of transferring equity, a lot of venture funds find it better to offer funding to startups using convertible notes.

 Convertible notes are debts that convert into equity when a startup raises an actual equity round of funding.
-In essence, the venture fund offers to give you a loan of whatever amount, but instead of paying them back in actual money, the startup agrees to pay them in preferred equity.
+In essence, the venture fund offers to give you a loan of whatever amount.
+Instead of paying them back in actual money, the startup agrees to pay them in preferred equity.
 The venture fund gets the same agreement as whoever has invested in the series A round, with a bit of a discount as a good faith offer for investing earlier.